XRPLF/xrpl.js/docs/index.md

 `generateFaucetWallet(onTestnet = true)`

-Generates a random wallet with some amount of XRP (usually 1000 XRP).
+Calls the Testnet or Devnet faucet API in order to generate a new, random wallet with some amount of test XRP.
+This is for testing purposes only.

 ### Example